remotephone/swarm-lxc-ansible/README.md

 # swarm-lxc-ansible

-Install docker on debian 10 with ansible.
+Install docker on Ubuntu 20.04 with ansible 2.8.3.
 Also install docker swarm.

 This playbook bootstraps a system and then installs docker.
 This currently just installs Docker-ce, I run the two playbooks separately.